 TIP: Tip: If you do not have a 160 MHz device, you should better exclude the use of this width and set the value to 20/40/80.
 If you need to use a 160 MHz width, manually set the channel number to 36, as this width implies that the client covers the whole 36-64 channel block.

-There is also a feature of using the channel 144 in the 5 GHz band: not all devices support it, so it is excluded from the auto channel selection on the router.
+There is also a nuance in using channel 144 in the 5 GHz band: not all devices support it, so it is excluded from the router's auto channel selection.

-If the device cannot see the narrow 144 channel (20 MHz), it will also not be able to see the wider channel blocks (40 MHz, 80 MHz) that include this 144 channel.
+If the device cannot see the narrow channel 144 (20 MHz), it will also not see the wider channel blocks (40 MHz, 80 MHz) that include this 144 channel.

-We also recommend that you read the 'A mobile device can't see 5 GHz Wi-Fi network?' guide.
+We also recommend that you read the 'Yor mobile device can't see 5 GHz Wi-Fi network?' guide.